-Let’s get you paid!
-Though your Wave account includes sophisticated invoicing features like estimates, recurring invoices, automatic reminders and more, it all comes down to one thing: Getting money in your pocket for the work you do, and capturing that information in your accounting records.
+Your Wave account includes sophisticated invoicing features like estimates, recurring invoices, automatic reminders and more; All with the goal of getting money into your pocket for the work you do,

 - Create the invoice.